Background

 FLAIR’s goal is to develop a method for rapid creation of custom ASR models for Indigenous languages.
 The development of ASR for a new language or domain typically requires the collection of hundreds of hours of data.
 For many Indigenous languages, this is usually infeasible, because there are at most a few dozen living first language speakers.
 Further, when recorded audio exists, it is either not transcribed or inaccessible.
 Thus, a method to decrease the number of hours of data required would be very helpful.
 We are proposing a multifaceted approach that could reduce the data requirements drastically.
 The immediate focus of this project is to identify solutions for a specific set of Indigenous languages in North America, but we anticipate that the resulting system for rapid ASR development will solve similar problems for the thousands of languages used by other under-resourced/underserved speech communities around the world.

-The technical lead of the FLAIR initiative is Michael Running Wolf, a PhD student in computer science at McGill University.
+The FLAIR initiative is led by Michael Running Wolf (technical lead) and Caroline Running Wolf (program director).
 The activities are also made possible thanks to the collaboration of multiple AI students and language culture consultants.

 Michael Running Wolf (Northern Cheyenne/Lakota/Blackfeet) was raised in a rural prairie village in Montana with intermittent water and electricity; naturally, he has a Master’s of Science in Computer Science, is a former engineer for Amazon’s Alexa, former faculty at Northeastern University, and is pursuing a PhD in CS at McGill University.
 Michael is researching Indigenous language and culture reclamation using immersive technologies (AR/VR) and artificial intelligence.
 His work has been awarded an MIT Solve Fellowship, the Alfred P. Sloan Fellowship, and the Patrick McGovern AI for Humanity Prize.
 Through the ethical application of AI and advanced technology respecting Indigenous ways of knowing, he is contributing to the ecology of thought represented by the Indigenous.